Common Challenges in API Management and How to Overcome Them

 - Focus on Usability: Design APIs with simplicity and consistency in mind.
 Follow RESTful principles or consider GraphQL for more flexible queries.

-- Provide Developer Support: Offer forums, FAQs, and dedicated support channels to assist developers.
+- Offer Developer Support: Provide forums, FAQs, and dedicated support channels to assist developers.

 - Create a Developer Portal: Build a centralized hub where developers can access documentation, SDKs, and other resources.